xiyaowong/coc-sumneko-lua/settings.md

 ## `Lua.telemetry.enable`
 - type: `boolean,null`
 - default: `null`
 - description:    Enable telemetry to send your editor information and error logs over the network.
-Read our privacy policy [here](https://github.com/sumneko/lua-language-server/wiki/Privacy-Policy).
+Read our privacy policy [here](https://github.com/sumneko/lua-language-server/wiki/Home#privacy).

 ## `Lua.type.castNumberToInteger`
 - type: `boolean`
+- default: `true`
+- description:    Allowed to assign the `number` type to the `integer` type.
+## `Lua.type.weakNilCheck`
+- type: `boolean`
 - default: `false`
+- description:    When checking the type of union type, ignore the `nil` in it.

-- description:    Allowed to assign the `number` type to the `integer` type.
+When this setting is `false`, the `number|nil` type cannot be assigned to the `number` type.
+It can be with `true`.

 ## `Lua.type.weakUnionCheck`
 - type: `boolean`
 - default: `false`